Jehan Sadat: Later years and death

 Sadat was a senior fellow at the University of Maryland, College Park (where The Anwar Sadat Chair for Peace and Development has also been endowed).

 She also wrote an autobiography, A Woman of Egypt (ISBN 0-7432-3708-0), published by Simon & Schuster in 1987, as well as poetry in Arabic, under a pseudonym.
 Her second memoir, My Hope for Peace, was released in March 2009.

 Jehan Sadat died on 9 July 2021, at the age of 87.
-Prior to her death she had reportedly been battling cancer.
+Prior to her death she had reportedly been suffering from cancer.
 After being honored with a state funeral in Cairo, she was buried next to her husband at the Unknown Soldier Memorial.

 Awards and honors

 Sadat was the recipient of several national and international awards for public service and humanitarian efforts for women and children.
 She also received more than 20 honorary doctorate degrees from national and international colleges and universities around the world.
 In 1993, she received the Community of Christ International Peace Award, whilst in 2001, she was the winner of the Pearl S. Buck Award.
-After her death, Egyptian President Abdel Fattah El Sisi issued a decree awarding her the Order of Perfection.
+After her death, Egyptian President Abdel Fattah el-Sisi issued a decree awarding her the Order of Perfection.
 It was also announced that the Al-Firdous axis (Axis of Paradise) in Cairo will be named after her.